-At the end of 2017, over 713,000 Congolese refugees were seeking protection in neighbouring countries, including Angola, Burundi, the Central African Republic, Rwanda, the Republic of Congo, South Sudan, Tanzania, Uganda, and Zambia, as well as in countries in Southern Africa and beyond.
-Of these, more than 100,000 new refugees were forcibly displaced in 2017, as a consequence of the deterioration of the situation in the country.
-Already since the beginning of 2018, tens of thousands of Congolese refugees have fled to neighbouring countries bringing the total number of Congolese refugees in Africa to some 770,000.
+At the end of 2017, over 685,000 Congolese refugees were seeking protection in neighbouring countries, including Angola, Burundi, the Central African Republic, Rwanda, the Republic of Congo, South Sudan, Tanzania, Uganda, and Zambia, as well as in countries in Southern Africa and beyond.
+Of these, some 100,000 new refugees were forcibly displaced in 2017, as a consequence of the deterioration of the situation in the country.
+Already since the start of 2018, a further 55,000 Congolese refugees have fled to neighbouring countries bringing the total number of Congolese refugees in Africa to 740,000.
 The risk of further displacement remains high, with a disastrous impact on the precarious humanitarian situation in the DRC and the region.